LemonDrop847/Khoj_App/README.md

 * [jagranjosh](https://www.jagranjosh.com/general-knowledge/list-of-major-natural-disasters-in-the-history-of-india-1590147440-1)
 * [natural calamity](http://www.sikkimlrdm.gov.in/lrd/NaturalCalamity.html)

-We cannot solve these calamity problems but atleast we can help person in crisis so we built an APP where people can find their lost members.</p>
+We cannot solve these calamity problems but atleast we can help person in crisis so we built an APP where people can find their lost members.

 ## Problems it solves
 As a result of climate change, global warming, and its proximity to the Indian Ocean, it has just come to light that INDIA, along with Pakistan and Bangladesh, would all experience [natural disasters](https://en.wikipedia.org/wiki/Natural_disaster) like floods, landscapes, earthquakes, Volcanic eruptions in the future.
 Additionally, the recent floods in Pakistan, North-Eastern India, and Eastern India (Odisha) were devastating and caused the destruction of hundreds of thousands of homes as well as numerous public health facilities, water systems, and educational institutions.
 Many people lost their lives, were displaced, and frequently became separated from their families.
 For a while, they lived in fear of whether they would ever be reunited with them or whether they were still alive.